abhchow/reaper_scripts/README.md

 ### Usage Notes
 Importantly, this script was written for _my own_ convenience and contains a number of _hardcoded shortcuts_ - in other words, it is only designed to work under certain circumstances:
 - If you wish to include a metronome, it must be the _last_ track, and named either "Click" or "Metronome"
+- The hard panned part tracks have the following defaults:
+  - The main part is panned hard left and the other parts are panned hard right.
+You can change this by changing the value of `hard_pan_position` to 1 instead of -1
+  - The main part is 3 times louder than the other parts.
+You can change thiss by changing the value of `hard_pan_volume`
-- The panning arrangements are only defined for 4, 5, or 6 parts
+- The full mix and part missing tracks have a panning arrangement that puts specific parts in specific panning spots.
+These panning arrangements are only defined for 4, 5, or 6 parts
   - There are separate panning arrangements for SATB and Barbershop parts.
 If you wish to use the Barbershop panning pattern, name your first track "Tenor"
   - You must name any beatbox/vocal percussion parts "VP".
 Otherwise your VP will end up panned somewhere else.
-  - The panning arrangements can be customised by editing the script and changing the sequence of numbers in the get_positions function.
+  - The panning arrangements can be customised by editing the script and changing the sequence of numbers in the `get_positions()` function.
 The smaller the number the further left, the larger the number the further right.
 You can put in any numbers and the script will adjust automatically for you.
-    - You can also adjust the width in the positions_to_pans function.
+    - You can also adjust the width in the `positions_to_pans()` function.
 By default the width is 0.6.
 - Exporting rhythm learning tracks assumes that the Bass and VP are the last two tracks (excluding metronome)
 - You may need to edit the script yourself to enable or disable some features.